 We are looking for creative and motivated Postdocs and Graduate and Undergraduate Students to join our group, to study social processing and social cognition using tools including functional magnetic resonance imaging, multielectrode recordings, and behavioral analyses.
 Our goal is to track how social learning about others and from others is instantiated in the brain.
 Successful candidates will help design and execute a research program aimed at understanding how brains of social beings make sense of their societies.

 The position is initially for 1 year.
 Both French and international candidates are welcome.
-Candidates, preferably with experience in fMRI or in-vivo neuroscience, as well as coding skills (Matlab/Python), should send their CV, research statement, and representative publications to firstname.lastname@example.org.
+Candidates, preferably with experience in in-vivo neuroscience and/or fMRI, and having coding skills (Matlab/Python), should send their CV, research statement, and representative publications to email@example.com.